-Hormonal treatments also help but in the long term.
+Hormonal treatments and medicines for PCOS also help but in the long term.

 Combined oral contraceptive pills reduce androgen and increase sex hormone binding globulin.
 So, this indirectly reduces abnormal hair growth.

 Co-cyprindiol (Ethinylestradiol + Cyproterone acetate) - it is antiandrogenic combined contraceptive that will reduce abnormal hair growth gradually.